Zillah attended a top public school,

 Explaining that Zillah could surely be cured.

-Eventually after some years of unrest,
+Eventually after some months of distress,

 Their daughter no longer seemed quite so depressed.

-Her teachers believed that she’d turned out alright,
+Her parents concluded she’d turned out alright.

 As soon as her classmates were tucked up in bed,